 - Technology Entrepreneurship within the VUB educational program

 - Erasmus for young entrepreneurs

-Boost your background in entrepreneurship
+Boost your entrepreneurship

-and launch your own business
+and build your own business

 Both courses are preceded by a Launch Event.
 This Launch Event is open to anyone interested in (technological) entrepreneurship and tech transfer.
 During this event you can discover more about the content and program of the (Advanced) Starter Seminars and listen to testimonials of VUB entrepreneurs.